marchionniLab/pathml/README.md

 [![pre-commit.ci status](https://results.pre-commit.ci/badge/github/marchionniLab/pathml/main.svg?badge_token=tUI-2xVuTz2r7C1p0rHpmQ)](https://results.pre-commit.ci/latest/github/marchionniLab/pathml/main?badge_token=tUI-2xVuTz2r7C1p0rHpmQ)

-Easy to use, scalable, and reproducible pathology image analysis.
+Easy to use, scalable, and reproducible digital pathology image analysis.

 Use [PathML](https://github.com/Dana-Farber-AIOS/pathml) from the comfort of the environment you are already used to!

 This project would not be possible without the amazing work of